 Reaction & Thoughts:

-After Nelson made his screen debut in the romantic comedy The Electric Horseman (1979), someone came up with the idea of creating a star vehicle for the musician.
-This is the result of much brainstorming.
+After Willie Nelson made his screen debut in the romantic comedy The Electric Horseman (1979), someone came up with the idea of creating a star vehicle for the musician.
+Honeysuckle Rose is the result of much brainstorming.
 The script is credited to a bunch of writers — John Binder, Gustaf Molander, Carol Sobieski, Gösta Stevens, William D. Wittliff — and this is always a sign of trouble.

-Willie Nelson is a natural actor.
-I’ll give him that.
-Unfortunately, his first starring role in a major Hollywood production is a tedious collection of clichéd vignettes sprung together by a potpourri of (excellent) songs.
+Nelson is a natural actor, I’ll give him that.
+The famous singer also has charm to burn.
+Unfortunately, his first starring role in a major Hollywood production is a tedious collection of clichéd vignettes sprung together by a potpourri of (mostly excellent) songs.

 I know nothing about country music so I can’t attest to the authenticity of the film’s music atmosphere.
 I’m sure Nelson helped keep things real.
-He essentially plays himself — in a curious case of life-imitates-art the married singer allegedly had an affair with Amy Irving during the making of the movie.
+The country music star essentially plays himself — in a curious case of life-imitates-art, the married singer allegedly had an affair with co-star Amy Irving during the making of the movie.

-Irving and Dyan Cannon have nice singing voices, but they do seem out-of-place in hickville.
-Slim Pickens (Dr. Strangelove), whose redneckish persona is perfect for the film, is much better as Nelson’s old business partner.
-Priscilla Pointer (Carrie), Irving’s real-life mother, plays her mother in the film.
+Irving and Dyan Cannon have nice singing voices, but they do seem out-of-place in Hickville.
+Slim Pickens (Dr. Strangelove or: How I Learned to Stop Worrying and Love), whose redneckish persona is perfect for the film, is much better as Nelson’s old business partner.
+Priscilla Pointer (A Nightmare on Elm Street 3: Dream Warriors), Irving’s real-life mother, plays her mother in the film.

 Conclusions & Final Thoughts: